 For dinner events, RSA House encourages sustainability by reducing the prices of certain menus, aiming to minimise food waste and deliveries.
 Plus, the in-house kitchen facilities have been updated to efficient induction hobs to reduce the energy required to produce meals.
 Sounds like this venue’s cooking up a sustainable storm!

 Capacity: 140 dining

 116 Pall Mall has sustainability policies as sophisticated as its setting, with LED lighting throughout event spaces, and environmentally low-impact paint used to decorate the building.
-The venue also has a commitment to recycling wherever possible, including converting waste to energy offsite, and the team has even set up a beehive in the venue's moat and hope to soon be producing their own honey!
+The venue also commits to recycling wherever possible, including converting waste to energy offsite, and the team has even set up a beehive in the venue's moat and hopes to soon be producing their very own honey!

 Capacity: 250 dining

 Glaziers Hall is a keen bean on the green transition, with a Green Tourism Gold Award to its name, and plenty of credentials to back it up.
-The team are currently carrying out carbon footprinting of Glaziers Hall which will enable them to form a detailed action plan with the aim of becoming carbon neutral as a venue - a process that’s already begun with insulation and glazing being improved across the venue in a recent refurbishment, and LED lighting being fitted throughout.
+The team are currently carrying out carbon foot-printing of Glaziers Hall which will enable them to form a detailed action plan to become carbon neutral as a venue - a process that’s already begun with insulation and glazing being improved across the venue in a recent refurbishment, and LED lighting being fitted throughout.

 Location: London Bridge

 The National Gallery are a masterstroke in sustainability, with no waste going to landfill they’ve even gone the extra mile and partnered with Bio-Bean to turn their coffee grounds into sustainable biofuels!
 All of the energy used to power their venue comes from 100% clean renewable sources, making the day-to-day running of their venue largely green and a perfect choice where sustainability is highly credited.